-The 1990 waste stream composition data were reported to the California Integrated Waste Management Board by local governments in response to the Integrated Waste Management Act of 1989.
+The 1990 waste stream composition data were reported to the California Integrated Waste Management Board, (now CalRecycle) by local governments in response to the Integrated Waste Management Act of 1989.
 These reports supplied the following information:

 - Construction and Demolition (C&D).
 C&D materials made up about 28 percent of California's waste stream, or 11 million tons.

 - Asphalt Pavement.
 While recycled asphalt pavement was not reported separately in these data, generation of "inert solid waste," which consists of concrete, asphalt, dirt, brick and other rubble, was conservatively estimated at 8.2 million tons.
 The estimated recycling rate for inert solid wastes was 57 percent; the remainder was disposed of.